Introduction to Fire Effect in Photoshop

 How to Create a Fire Effect in Photoshop?

 Photoshop is a powerful program that comprises of numerous processes to create an effect and achieve certain results.
 One such effect is to create a fire effect on the program.
 While there is no direct functional effect or tool to create the same, we use a process to achieve the result.
-It may not seem easier and direct to create this effect as a host of filters and techniques are involved in the creation of this effect.
-But, once created the effect looks real and attractive
+It may not seem easier and direct to create this effect as a host of filters and techniques is involved in creating this effect.
+But, once created, the effect looks real and attractive.

 Step 1: Create a New Document in the Software.